GMO – Genetically Modified Organism. Intervening in the food we eat, at the gene level. Pros and Cons

 The debate over genetically modified foods (GMO) has raged over the past decade.
 Some nations have embraced them.
 Some have banned them outright.
-Some people are violently opposed while others are strongly in favor.
+Some people are violently opposed, while others are firmly in favor.
 Very few have no opinion at all.

 (Audit of the Universe, chapter 5.3)

-Every one of our staple food crops has been genetically engineered for thousands of years.
+We have genetically engineered every one of our staple food crops for thousands of years.
 This process began with simple selection: weeding out less desirable strains while planting the more suitable.
-Cross-pollination and hybridization came next, with a selection of plants with the most advantageous mutations.
-Up to this point, where only natural reproductive methods come into play, species maintain their integrity and those that can’t are either sterile or die out.
+Cross-pollination and hybridization came next, with a variety of plants with the most advantageous mutations.
+Up to this point, where only natural reproductive methods come into play, species maintain their integrity, and those that can’t are either sterile or die out.

 From the first marketing of DNA modified tomatoes, in 1994, to delay their ripening, this genetic tinkering has been castigated by opponents of GMOs who cite a variety of risks and disadvantages:

 - Some fear that GMO crops could be increasing allergenic properties, explaining the rise in food allergies.

 - There is widespread concern, with some statistical support, that some GMO foods contain carcinogenic compounds.

 - Creating plants immune to bacteria encourages bacteria to breed more robust strains, which some believe will ultimately result in more antibiotic-resistant strains.
 Similarly, herbicidal and pesticidal crops might give rise to “super-weeds” and “super-pests.”